danielfoehrKn/kubeswitch/README.md

       --state-directory string     path to the local directory used for storing internal state. (default "~/.kube/switch-state")
       --store string               the backing store to be searched for Kubeconfig files.
 Can be either "filesystem" or "vault" (default "filesystem")
       --vault-api-address string   the API address of the Vault store.
 Overrides the default "vaultAPIAddress" field in the SwitchConfig.
 This flag is overridden by the environment variable "VAULT_ADDR".
+      --no-index                   stores do not read from index files.
+The index is refreshed.
       -h, --help                   help about any command
 ```